 In the angle formed between the Royal Chapel and the Tabernacle the building is erected on the stands’ remains.
 It is divided into two tiers of galleries, the lower arches being rounded, the upper segmented.
 These arches rest on twisted columns decorated with balls studding them.

 The lower floor is decorated with wall paintings, portraits of the Catholic Kings, and The Surrender of Granada, a copy of the painting by the 19th century artist Francisco Pradilla.
-Among other furnishings, there are two hand litters which were used to administer communion to sick people.

 THE MAIN DOOR